 With digital asset management software in place, you may discover that entire regions of your local outlets aren’t utilizing email marketing (even though you've provided beautiful email templates).
 You might notice that certain types of photography are used twice as much as other options.
 DAM offers data points like these that are easy-to-consume, and simple to use as business insights.

 2. Productivity and Accessibility

 Digital Asset Management enhances productivity and asset usage for every stakeholder involved.
-In fact, research by Adobe reveals that 97 percent of organizations who adopt DAM experience a 10 percent (or more) boost in productivity, due in part to better asset reutilization and faster access to existing assets through search.
+In fact, research by Adobe reveals that 97 percent of organizations who adopt DAM experience a 10 percent (or more) boost in productivity, due in part to better asset re-use and faster access to existing assets through search.

-For instance, graphic designers see significant efficiency boosts by having the ability to create templates; gaining the ability to turn existing designs into templates and upload assets in batches.
+For instance, graphic designers see significant efficiency boosts by having the ability to create templates; gaining the ability to turn existing designs into templates, and upload assets in batches.
 Brand managers are able to approve, tag, and release assets to groups of local marketers based on user permissions.
 Local marketers can take advantage of easy-to-use template tools and integrations to execute compliant marketing in just minutes.
 From end-to-end, DAM provides a single solution for asset access and supports a productive workflow.